Three Key Questions When Choosing an Athlete to Sponsor

 But before choosing an athlete to sponsor, companies should ask themselves these three questions.

-Does the athlete fit your brand?
+1. Does the athlete fit your brand?

 There’s no denying Ray Lewis is one of the best football players of all time, but even that can’t fix the significant disconnect between this and this.
-These feel like two completely different people and the mixed message doesn’t help promote the brand effectively.
+These feel like two completely different people, and the mixed message doesn’t help promote the brand effectively.

-How long will the athlete be relevant?
+2. How long will the athlete be relevant?

-The world of sports moves faster than most and there are no guarantees about career length.
-New athletes, scandals and injuries can push even the most gifted out of the spotlight.
-Take Lance Armstrong for example.
+Most professional athletes have a short time on stage.
+For example, the average career length in the NFL is 3.3 years.
+Also, new sensational athletes, scandals, and injuries can push even the most gifted out of the spotlight.
+Take Lance Armstrong, for example.
 His fall from grace not only cost him, but it cost Livestrong, his foundation.
-The organization’s number of donations, people helped, wristbands distributed and employees, all plummeted.
+The organization’s number of donations, people helped, wristbands distributed, and employees all plummeted.